Whimsy Stick

 Slow Creep and Burst

 Move the lure almost imperceptibly for a few seconds, then burst into a fast sweep.
-The slow phase engages the stalk drive specifically — the phase most exercise tools skip entirely.
-The burst then triggers the chase.
+The slow phase engages the stalk drive specifically, the phase most exercise tools skip entirely.
+The burst triggers the chase.
 Alternating these two produces more complete drive engagement than constant fast movement, and it works in a tighter area because slow phases take up almost no space.

-Same five-step sequence as outdoors — the complete method is in the Flirt Pole Training Guide.
-Indoors, however, the all-done cue and cooldown are especially important because the dog has no backyard to decompress in after the session ends.
-For impulse control drills that stack with this session, see Impulse Control Drills.
+Same five-step sequence as outdoors.
+The complete method is in the Flirt Pole Training Guide.
+Indoors, the all-done cue and cooldown are especially important because the dog has no backyard to decompress in after the session ends.

 1

 Lure still.
 Dog locks on.
 Ask for a sit or stand-wait for 5 to 10 seconds before releasing.
-This is where the impulse control component of a flirt pole for apartment dogs session gets built.
+This is where the impulse control component gets built.
 Don’t rush it.

 Cue: “Wait”